bchiang7/spotify-profile/README.md

 # Spotify Profile

-A web app for visualizing personalized Spotify information
+> A web app for visualizing personalized Spotify information

-Built with a lot of things, but to name a few:
+Built with a bunch of things, but to name a few:

 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/)
 - [Create React App](https://github.com/facebook/create-react-app)